mycourtpro/mycourtpro.github.io/api/index.md

 * lists the reservations for a given club on a given day
 * reserve a slot

+The first three links are available via GET requests, while the last one is via POST, and it lists the expected fields (in the JSON document to post).

+The MyCourt API actually lists more possible actions for clients.

 ## HALf

 The MyCourt API builds on [HALf](https://github.com/jmettraux/half) which is an extension to [HAL](http://stateless.co/hal_specification.html).